dKvale/receptors/README.md

 ## Use

 Let's create an AERMOD receptor file: `receptors.rou`.
-We can set the grid to have circles of receptors at every 5 meters from 5 to 100 meters from the center point.
+We can set the grid to have a polar grid of receptors at every 5 meters from 5 to 100 meters from the center point.
 ```r
 library(receptors)